Overnight Camp Health Practices

 Licensed Staff

-Led by our Global Medical Director Dr. Stan Upchurch, our talented medical team includes multiple physicians and RNs.
+Led by our Global Medical Director Dr. Stan Upchurch, our talented medical team includes physicians, providers, and nurses.
 Their focus is on making the summer medical experience as safe and smooth as possible.

 Nurses%2FPC-Nurse-80